-Who is Entitled to Stress Leave in Ontario?
+Who Is Entitled To Stress Leave In Ontario?

-At the time of this writing, the minimum stress/sick leave (called “personal leave”) is five days off in every calendar year for federal workers.
-If the employee has completed three consecutive months of continuous employment with their employer, they are entitled to pay for the first three days of the leave at their regular rate of pay.
+Federal employees and Ontario workers in federally-regulated industries have a right to a minimum of five days off annually for stress/sick leave per the Canada Labour Code.
+If the employee has completed three consecutive months of continuous employment with their employer, they are entitled to pay for the first three days of the leave at their regular pay rate.

 A woman at her desk holding her head in her hands is seen from above